 Once rent is past due, the landlord must provide tenants with a 3-Day Notice to Pay if the landlord wants to file an eviction action with the court.
-This notice gives the tenant the option to pay the past due amount in full within 3 days in order to avoid eviction.
+This notice gives the tenant the option to pay the past due amount in full within three days in order to avoid eviction.

 If the tenant does not pay the rent due by the end of the notice period and remains on the property, the landlord may proceed with the eviction process.

 Eviction Process for Violation of Lease Terms / Rental Agreement